Medical Missions & Outreach

 Making a difference with medical missions

 The mission of Campbell University is to “graduate students with exemplary academic and professional skills who are prepared for purposeful lives and meaningful service.”
-Pursuant to that goal, the Jerry M. Wallace School of Osteopathic Medicine has developed a sustainable international medical outreach program to train clinicians for the underserved areas of North Carolina, the United States and the developing world.
+Pursuant to that goal, the Jerry M. Wallace School of Osteopathic Medicine (CUSOM) has developed a sustainable international medical outreach program to train clinicians for the underserved areas of North Carolina, the United States and the developing world.

-We believe Campbell University has an opportunity to become a world-recognized authority in global health, and in hopes of graduating altruistic and compassionate physicians, Campbell Medicine’s Department of Community and Global Health strives to do our part in producing a steady supply of globally-minded graduates by developing international partnerships and organizing and leading medical trips to resource-constrained settings.
+We believe Campbell University has an opportunity to become a world-recognized authority in global health.
+In hopes of graduating altruistic and compassionate physicians, CUSOM’s Department of Community and Global Health strives to do our part in producing community and globally-minded graduates by developing international partnerships and organizing and leading medical trips to resource-constrained settings.
+As a student at CUSOM, you will have the opportunity to take part in a program widely recognized for its excellence.

 North Carolina and the nation

-• Weekly mobile clinics providing health care to migrant workers and their families in North Carolina
+• Weekly mobile clinics providing health care in Harnett County and surrounding communities, as well as for migrant workers and their families in North Carolina.

-• Mobile health clinics for underserved patients in Harnett County and surrounding communities
+• Standing health clinics for underserved patients in our local area.

 • Partnering with local non-profit and faith organizations to provide vaccinations, health screenings and primary care to their communities.